tobpe/webssh-proxy/README.md

 ### Future work

-- Hide the password when login
+- extend approach for login using RSAPubKey
-- Add SSL support to enhance the security
+- SSL support to enhance the security
 - ..

 Any issues are welcomed to provide.